PrajwalVandana/maestro-cli/readme.md

 Add a song (can be a folder of songs too!) given a file path.

-Pass the `-y` or `--youtube` flag to download from a YouTube or YouTube Music URL instead of a file path.
+Pass the `-Y` or `--youtube` flag to download from a YouTube or YouTube Music URL instead of a file path.
 This requires installing [FFmpeg](https://github.com/FFmpeg/FFmpeg).
 Passing a YouTube Music **song** URL (not "Video") is recommended, as passing "Video"s (i.e. just normal YouTube videos) can sometimes mess up the artist/album data.

-Pass the `-s` or `--spotify` flag to download from a Spotify URL instead of a file path.
+Pass the `-S` or `--spotify` flag to download from a Spotify URL instead of a file path.
 This also requires installing FFmpeg.

-Pass the `-p` or `--playlist` flag to download an entire YT playlist from a song URL with a playlist component, e.g. https://www.youtube.com/watch?v=V1Z586zoeeE&list=PLfSdF_HSSu55q-5p-maISZyr19erpZsTo.
+Pass the `-P` or `--playlist` flag to download an entire YT playlist from a song URL with a playlist component, e.g. https://www.youtube.com/watch?v=V1Z586zoeeE&list=PLfSdF_HSSu55q-5p-maISZyr19erpZsTo.
 The `-p` flag is unnecessary if the URL points directly to a playlist, e.g. https://www.youtube.com/playlist?list=PLfSdF_HSSu55q-5p-maISZyr19erpZsTo.

-By default, `maestro add` copies the file to its internal database (`~/.maestro-files`), but you can pass the `-m` or `--move` flag to move the file instead.
+By default, `maestro add` copies the file to its internal database (`~/.maestro-files`), but you can pass the `-M` or `--move` flag to move the file instead.

 ### `maestro cache`
-Calculate (or recalculate with the `-r/--recache` flag) visualization frequency data (see [`maestro play`](#maestro-play)) for songs passed by ID (or all songs with the `-a/--all` flag.
+Calculate (or recalculate with the `-F/--force` flag) visualization frequency data (see [`maestro play`](#maestro-play)) for songs passed by ID (or all songs with the `-A/--all` flag.

 If you ever go into the song database (located at `~/.maestro-files`) and manually edit a song, e.g. trimming (not recommended but should be fine as long as you don't mess with the name of the file), you should run `maestro cache --recache <SONG_ID>` to readjust the visualization.